 promoting faculty member adoption of evidence-based teaching approaches in science courses and developing novel assessment tools to assess progress towards meeting national teaching and learning initiatives among faculty members, graduate teaching assistants, and students.

 Rianna Murray (PostDoctoral Associate, School of Public Health, Maryland Institute for Applied Environmental Health).
 Dr. Murray’s research focuses on the influence of private drinking water wells and their proximity to animal agricultural operations on the incidence of foodborne illness in Maryland.
 Her other areas of research include global health, environmental justice, food safety and water quality.
-She works closely with faculty, staff and students to coordinate all aspects of the Global STEWARDS interdisciplinary research teams.
+She works closely with faculty, staff and students to coordinate all aspects of the Global STEWARDS program and interdisciplinary research teams.